My Story

 However, two revelations followed.

-I have to say that my work now in the studio often results in something I never actually intended.
-Sometimes I think I’m living off of a kind of artistic dumb luck and not any kind of artistic vision.
+I have to say that my work now in the studio at times results in something I never quite intended.
+Sometimes I think I’m living off of a kind of dumb luck and not any kind of artistic vision.
 The blessing is that I’ll never take myself seriously as an “artist.”
 I will happily remain a complete and consummate amateur.

 So why try to sell my paintings?
 I have no choice.
 I literally have no more space to hang or store any more pieces.
 Besides, I need to buy more paint!

-I quickly discovered that I have only a very limited ability to produce (reproduce!) pieces of “representational art.”
-Turns out, I can’t draw to save my life!
-BUT I also discovered that I can do quite well throwing paint on canvases to surprise myself with the shapes and arrays of color that sometimes emerge.
+I quickly discovered that while I have only a very limited ability to produce (reproduce!) pieces of “representational art” (I can’t draw to save my life!), I discovered that I can sometimes do quite well throwing paint on canvases to surprise myself with the shapes and arrays of color that often emerge.

 I have wondered if the key to a successful retirement is having some sense of myself – some sense of who or what I am – that does not rely on the titles and trappings of a professional career.